-Roam Control will work with most custom ROMs, but is not guaranteed to work with all of them.
-If you find one that Roam Control is not compatible with, contact support to see if support can be added in a future release.
+Roam Control will generally work with most custom ROMs (especially those based on stock ROMs), but is not guaranteed to work with all of them.

-When the phone is in "automatic" mode, it will eventually go back to a home signal if it's available.
-That is the normal behavior of "automatic" mode - it supports both home and roaming signals, and the phone chooses which one to use.
+When the phone is in “automatic” mode, it will eventually go back to a home signal when available.
+That is the normal behavior of “automatic” mode – it supports both home and roaming signals, and the phone chooses which one to use.

 No, the app will only with CDMA networks and phones (Sprint, Verizon, US Cellular, etc).

 In general, yes, it will work in parts of the US (including Puerto Rico).

 However, Roam Control will not work with Samsung phones in the following areas:

 - Chicago and surrounding areas